 STEP 5: In a large bowl, mix the eggs, sugar, and vanilla with an electric hand mixer.
 Whisk together for 5 minutes until the eggs and sugar are a pale yellow colour and frothy.
 If you don’t have an electric hand mixer, you can use a whisk, but the benefit of the mixer is that the eggs will be airier, and the cake will be light.
 Alternatively, you can use an electric stand mixer with a whisk attachment or just a whisk.

 STEP 6: Add the Greek yogurt, oil, orange juice and orange zest, and whisk well together.
-When adding in the remaining ingredients, it’s best to use a whisk, large spoon or a spatula.
-When adding the phyllo pieces, you won’t need to use an electric mixer because it will be too strong for the delicate phyllo.
+When adding in the remaining ingredients, it’s best to use a whisk, a large spoon or a spatula.
+You won’t need to use an electric mixer when adding the phyllo pieces because it will be too strong for the delicate phyllo.

-STEP 7: In a small cup, mix 2-3 tablespoons of orange juice with one teaspoon of baking soda.
+STEP 7: Mix 2-3 tablespoons of orange juice with one teaspoon of baking soda in a small cup.
 The liquid will fizz slightly.
 If not, your baking soda may be expired.
 Add the baking soda mixture to the wet ingredients.
 Mix well together and set the bowl with the wet ingredients aside.